ExLeonem/exp-cli/README.md

 Flag          | Description
 ---           | ---
--l, --last    | Output the last recorded entry.
+-l, --last    | Print the last recorded entry.
--a, --all     | Output all entries
+-a, --all     | Prints all entries to the terminal.
--f, --filter  | Filter output with passed query
+-f, --filter  | Filter all entries by given filter and print them to the terminal.

 ### Get
 Request the current set values of configuration parameters.
 All parameters usable as flags are listed in the [configuration parameter list](#Configuration_Parameters) section.

+Examples:

-Example: `exp get --block-length`
+  `exp get --block-length`

+  `exp get --block-length --is-recording`

 ### Set
 Setting default/configuration parameters.